The saga of the Rocket City Trash Pandas’ creation is one of almost eerie coincidences and fortuitous timing.

 “And then this happens,” he adds.

-“This” is the Covid-19 pandemic that has so dramatically affected every-day life for all Americans.
-Among the impact has been the jolting halt to all sporting events.
+“This” is the COVID-19 pandemic that has so dramatically affected every-day life for all Americans.
+Among the impact has been the jolting halt and cancellation of sporting events – including the Trash Pandas’ 2020 season.

 Trash Panda T-shirts are rolled tightly and bound, roughly the size of a softball, waiting their turn to serve as ammo in an air cannon, to be fired toward eager fans.
 Boxes are loaded with dolls eager to escape and let their heads go a-bobbling.
 Weight sets are locked in massive steamer trunks.
 New bats still sheathed in plastic await their first dabs of pine tar.